 The curriculum emphasizes the social context of schools in both cities and suburbs; the organization and structure of schooling; and the intersection of race, ethnicity, social class and gender with educational policies and practices.
 Students are trained in both quantitative and qualitative research methods.
-Hands-on research opportunities are available on a wide range of projects, including those examining racial segregation, urban gentrification, conditions of New York City Public Schools, and school organization.

-The program faculty for the Sociology and Education Program includes sociologists from several other programs at the College as well as other nearby academic institutions.
+Hands-on research opportunities are available on a wide range of projects, including those examining racial segregation, urban gentrification, conditions of New York City Public Schools, suburban demographic change and its impact on schools, and school organization.
+The program faculty for the Sociology and Education program includes sociologists from several other programs at the College as well as other nearby academic institutions.
 Faculty strengths are in sociology of education generally, but also in organizational studies, the sociology of teachers and teaching, stratification, racial inequality, critical race theory and urban sociology.
 They are actively engaged in the analysis and evaluation of educational policies and programs designed to serve educationally disadvantaged populations.